Fasting and Diabetes: Can You Combine the Two?

 How intermittent fasting works

-When the food that we consumed is metabolized and broken down in the body to be used as a source of energy, it ends up in the bloodstream.
+When the food that we consume is metabolized and broken down in the body to be used as a source of energy, it ends up in the bloodstream.
 One molecule is glucose, which is a by-product of carbohydrate breakdown.

 Ordinarily, when there’s too much glucose circulating throughout our bloodstream, the body can’t use all of it for energy.
 Therefore, the remainder gets stored as fat.
 However, glucose requires insulin to be used by the cells for energy.
 Insulin levels dip between mealtimes, and when these decrease, the body’s fat cells release the glucose that’s been stored, which ultimately can result in weight loss.

-A quote from a recent report published on the effects of intermittent fasting for health, aging and disease, from the New England Journal of Medicine says:
+A quote from a recent report published on the effects of intermittent fasting for health, aging and disease from the New England Journal of Medicine says:

 “Evidence is accumulating that eating in a 6-hour period and fasting for 18 hours can trigger a metabolic switch from glucose-based to ketone-based energy, with increased stress resistance, increased longevity, and a decreased incidence of diseases, including cancer and obesity.”